 Second, the diligence should focus on the key areas of cybersecurity, which essentially comes down to, “How do you know if you have a problem?”

-The answer comes from effective logging and monitoring of systems and user activity; understanding what is normal and abnormal activity; and whether there is a mechanism in place to actively and consistently tell the target when there’s a problem.
+The answer comes from effective logging and monitoring of systems and user activity; understanding what normal, and abnormal activity is; and whether there is a mechanism in place to actively and consistently tell the target when there’s a problem.

 Identifying Processes